UK Opening - Today:

 09:00 - 18:00

 Brazil is warm, welcoming and blessed with an impressive combination of captivating culture and natural treasures.
-This eleven-night tailor-made tour invites you to experience the very best of this diverse country – from the open-air art galleries of São Paulo and the beaches of Paraty, to the vibrancy of Rio de Janeiro and the magnificence of the Iguazu Falls.
+This eleven-night tailor-made itinerary invites you to experience the very best of this diverse country – from the open-air art galleries of São Paulo and the beaches of Paraty, to the vibrancy of Rio de Janeiro and the magnificence of the Iguazu Falls.

 Take to the waters of Paraty Bay by private boat, absorbing views of the scenery, before stopping at several islands for superb snorkelling